sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Online : All states are up
  * Offline: dpu_midplane_link_state or dpu_booted_state is down
  * Partial Online: dpu_midplane_link_state is up and dpu_booted_state is up and dpu_control_plane_state is up and dpu_data_plane_state is down
- * Verify powering down dpu and check for status and powering up again to check the status to show online.
+ * Verify powering down DPU and check for status and powering up again to check the status to show online.

 ### 1.10 Check the Health of DPUs

 #### Steps
- *  Use command `show system-health detail <DPU_SLOT_NUMBER>` to check the health of the dpu.
+ *  Use command `show system-health detail <DPU_SLOT_NUMBER>` to check the health of the DPU.

 #### Verify in
  * Switch